Blue Ivy Carter: Career

 Dubbed the "New Princess of Pop" by Rolling Stone, Carter was featured gurgling and crying on her father's single "Glory", a song released to celebrate her two days after her birth.
 Because of "Glory", Carter is the youngest person to ever chart on the Billboard charts.
 In 2015, Carter appeared as part of the choir on the Coldplay song "Up&Up" from their album A Head Full of Dreams.

 In 2020, Carter sang on the track "Brown Skin Girl", earning accolades and awards for the performance.
 She was the youngest recipient of a BET Award when she received the BET Her Award.
 She was also awarded the Soul Train Music Award for The Ashford & Simpson Songwriter's Award, as well as the prize for Outstanding Duo, Group or Collaboration at the 2020 NAACP Image Award ceremony.
 In November 2020, Carter narrated Matthew A. Cherry's book Hair Love about an African American father doing his daughter's hair for the first time.
 Variety posited "there's a chance she could contend for a Grammy nomination for spoken word."

 On January 21, 2023, Carter joined her mother onstage to sing "Brown Skin Girl" for the first time, as Beyoncé performed at a private show in Dubai.
+Beginning May 26, 2023, Carter joined the Renaissance World Tour as a dancer and danced to "My Power" and "Black Parade" with her mother.
+She is a full-time dancer for the Cowboy Carter Tour.

 Public image

-In 2012, Hvar, Croatia named Carter an honorary citizen.
+In 2012, Hvar, Croatia, named Carter an honorary citizen.
 Before Carter's birth, her parents had visited the town, where Beyoncé had first considered naming her Blue Ivy.

 In August 2014, Carter joined her father Jay-Z onstage at the MTV Video Music Awards, where they presented Beyoncé with the Michael Jackson Video Vanguard Award.
 Carter has continued to attend music award ceremonies with her parents, including the 2016 MTV Video Music Awards, where she made headlines for the cost of the clothing she wore.

 In January 2020, just before Carter's eighth birthday, rapper Megan Thee Stallion posted photos to her Instagram and Twitter of her, Beyoncé, and Carter.
 Vanity Fair writer K. Austin Collins and Harper's Bazaar web editor Violet Lucca criticized Carter's physical appearance.
 Both apologized and deleted their posts after backlash.

 Cultural depictions of Carter

-In February 2012, Saturday Night Live parodied a baby Carter being sung to by Justin Timberlake playing Bon Iver.
-In January 2013, Saturday Night Live aired a parody of Carter and Beyoncé, where Carter's crib was "lined with one of Diana Ross's finest wigs."
+In February 2012, a skit on Saturday Night Live depicted a baby Carter being serenaded by Bon Iver (played by Justin Timberlake).

+In January 2013, a skit on the same series depicted Carter's crib, which was "lined with one of Diana Ross's finest wigs".

 In 2018, Carter was the subject of an impersonation by drag queen The Vixen on the Snatch Game episode on Season 10 of RuPaul's Drag Race.
-Into stated the characterization rested on "brat... without pushing Blue into more nuanced territory."
+Into stated the characterization rested on "brat... without pushing Blue into more nuanced territory".

+In 2023, the seventh episode of the Apple TV+ event series Extrapolations, titled "The Going-Away Party", mentioned a hypothetical Blue Ivy Carter Holiday Album.